Fliplet/fliplet-cli/docs/API/core/organizations.md

   })
 ```

+---

+## Policies

-### Set the list of blacklisted extensions on file uploads
+### Set or update the list of blacklisted extensions for file uploads

 Run the snippet below in a Fliplet Studio app preview frame while you're logged in as an organization admin to set up a new policy blacklisting as list of file extensions for all media files upload.